 a compromise agreed to by all interested parties.
 Environmentalists were not

+part of these late night negotiations.
 "The Dirty Water Coalition was too strong for the Governor to

 counteract," noted Norm Steenstra, Executive Director of CAG.
 "Indeed,